i32ropie/best-memes-bot/README.md

 In the late future, and only if the bot grows enough, I would really like to create a recommender system.

 ## Changelog

+### 17-02-2019

+Tonight I have actually done a lot of work.
+I think the bot is actually prepared for a release.
+I have done:

+- Now the bot no longer has the command `/meme` but `/memes`, which lets you navigate through all the memes stored in the bot, save the memes you like and report the memes you find wrong.
+- Improved the `/start` message, adding an inline button that works as typing `/memes`, making it easier the first use.
+- Added a `/help` command where the user can see commands he can use.
+- Added a `/info` command to display a bit of info about the bot.
+- Added a good report system, making it easy how to report memes, and also making it easy how to answer to the reports.
+- Now users can send memes to the bot and I will be able to easily accept or decline the meme.
+- Added a `/saved` command where the user can navigate through his saved memes.

+The only remaining things to do are not actually that important for the early stages of the bot, so tomorrow I will start spreading the word.

 ### 16-02-2019